Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 2. Terms You Agreed to Early On

 Early compromises don't age well.
-You are likely more valuable now than when you first signed.
-If you accepted certain terms because you needed the deal, that's understandable.
-But it doesn't mean you have to keep them.
+You are likely more valuable now than when you first started using your contract.
+If you offered certain terms because you needed the projects, that's understandable.
+But it doesn't mean you have to keep offering them discounted services now.
+You can also use this to evaluate third party contracts you have signed.

 Prompt to use: